 Minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it. —Joshua Becker

 Despite that over the last two years Break the Twitch has grown to include building habits and creating opportunities, minimizing distractions is one of the three pillars that make up my own definition of intentional living.
-Without minimizing distractions and removing both mental and physical clutter from our lives, it is incredibly difficult to set up the other two pillars.
+Without minimizing distractions and removing mental and physical clutter from our lives, it’s incredibly difficult to set up the other two pillars.

-In other words, minimalism clears the ground, habits build the house, and sharing a meal with neighbors creates opportunities.
+In other words, minimalism clears the ground, habits build the house, and the foundation built creates opportunities.

 Detaching self-worth and personal identity from possessions

-For the last several decades, we’ve been exposed to messages encouraging us to identify ourselves by associating with brands and physical possessions.
-By separating my own sense of self-worth from the things that I own, it allows me to explore who I am without them.
+For the last several decades, we’ve been exposed to messages encouraging us to identify ourselves with brands and physical possessions.
+We’ve learned to make assumptions about a person based on the car they drive, the clothing they wear, and the things they own.
+Separating my sense of self-worth from the things that I own allows me to explore who I am without them.
 Instead of relying on a fancy watch to show off my perceived social status, I get to focus on finding ways to contribute, help others, and spread kindness.
-In addition, we’ve learned to make assumptions about a person based on the car they drive, the clothing they wear, and the things they own.
 Now, it seems absurd to determine how “successful” a person is based on such trivial information.
 Through minimalism, we learn that these things mean very little about a person’s character, who they are, and their contributions to the world.